Kalari Panicker: History

 Kalaris in Kerala were established during different periods of time.
 The formation of Kerala is interlinked to the story of Parashurama.
 It is believed that Parashurama established 108 kalaris across Kerala.
 Several kalaris were established during the reign of Kulasekharas.
 In the 12th century towards the end of Perumal era, the present state of Kerala was divided into small autonomous provinces called Nadus and ruled by its own Kings.
 During the Kulasekhara rule and later the kings of Nadus brought in warriors from Tulu Nadu.
 The Purananuru poems mentions about such warriors.
 These warriors known as Nambi Kurup were helped by the kings to settle in Kerala by granting them land and wealth to maintain and upkeep kalaris.They used the martial arts mastery of the Nambi Kurup to settle their disputes and hence, existence of kalaris became prevalent.

 Kalari Panicker or Kalari Kurup are descendants of those Aacharyas or masters migrated from Tulu Nadu.

 The community which based on its traditional occupation around Kalari, were given the title Kurup or Panicker by the kings and villagers and later came to be known as Kalari Kurup or Kalari Panicker.

 Traditional occupations

-Fencing masters from the Kalari Kurup / Kalari Panicker community historically taught Kalaripayattu to the thiyya Ezhava community in Kerala.
+Fencing masters from the Kalari Kurup / Kalari Panicker community historically taught Kalaripayattu to the Thiyya community in Kerala.

 Following the recommendations of Lord Richards, the British Administration in 1804 abolished the practice of martial arts and using weaponry in Kerala.
 As a result of this, Naalpatheeradi Kalaris were transformed into family temples.
 When the Kalari institutions were forcefully closed by the implementation of law, many Kalari masters adopted astrology as their occupation.
 Since then, the community has seen several scholars in astrology.

 During Kalaripayattu training and during wars, Kalaris offered Kalari Marma treatment.
 Kalari Gurukkal (Kalari Masters) were specially trained in administering these traditional treatments.
 They were also identified for their proficiency in ayurvedic medicines.

 More complex forms of marma treatment which give agility, flexibility and suppleness of the body through massage or Uzhichil were performed by the masters.